 Wedding planning can burn out even the calmest of couples.
-For the nights when you just want to put away the planners and Netflix 'n chill, snuggle up with your fiancé and watch one of our favorite wedding movies.
+For the nights when you just want to put away the checklist and Netflix 'n chill, snuggle up with your fiancé and watch a wedding movie.
 You'll laugh, you'll cry, and maybe you'll even get some inspo for your own big day.

 Father of the Bride (1991)

 Getting married isn't just a big deal for you and your spouse.
 It brings about big changes for each of your families, too.
 No movie better encapsulates the madcap nature of throwing a wedding and adjusting to a diminishing nest like Father of the Bride.
 Not only does Steve Martin's George get surprised by his daughter's engagement — he and his wife Nina, played by Diane Keaton, also have to host the wedding at their home.
 Bonus: Father of the Bride (1950) — If you're a lover of classic movies, check out the Oscar-nominated original, starring Spencer Tracy as the father and Liz Taylor as his daughter.